 Here’s what you need to know about your rights for part-time or casual work.

-Dilshen Dahanayake, a solicitor at MinterEllisonRuddWatts, explains that a part-time worker is engaged as a permanent or fixed-term employee, but they don’t work full-time hours.
-Casual employees work on an ‘as and when requested’ basis.
+Joshua Kimpton, a solicitor Senior Associate at MinterEllisonRuddWatts, explains that a part-time worker is engaged as a permanent or fixed-term employee, but they don’t work full-time hours.
+A ‘casual employee’, on the other hand usually refers to an employee who works on a ‘casual’ basis with has no guaranteed hours of work, no regular pattern of work, and no ongoing expectation of employment.

 While part-time employees work a set number of hours per week, the hours that casuals work may vary – and the number of hours is not guaranteed.

-Dahanayake says there are no legal requirements around shift lengths for casuals and part-timers, except when health and safety considerations come into play.
+Kimpton says there are no legal requirements around shift lengths for casuals and part-timers, except when health and safety considerations come into play or when the employee works in an industry, or a safety sensitive role, with specific shift limitations.

-“Employers have the same health and safety obligations in respect of casuals and part-time workers as they do in respect of full-time employees,” he says.
+“Employers have the same health and safety obligations in respect of casuals and part-time employees as they do in for full-time employees.
+Employers also owe health and safety obligations to other workers, such as contractors,” he says.

 Part-time employees earn a consistent wage based on their ordinary hours of work.
 In most cases, they’re automatically enrolled in the voluntary, work-based savings initiative, KiwiSaver.